-AUG 11-17 PG13/ADULTS
+AUG 10-16 10+/ADULTS

+BLACK HILLS 2025

+PLAYHOUSE 2025

+S3 OFF THEATRE PERFORMANCE

-THEATRE PERFORMANCE Present this coupon for discount or use online with code CSP24.
+Present this coupon for discount or

-Discount offers may not be combined.
+use online with code CSP25.

-TICKETS AND INFORMATION: BLACKHILLSPLAYHOUSE.COM | 605.255.4141 AREA STATE PARKS Your Custer State Park entrance license is valid at all South Dakota State Parks including Angostura and Sheps Canyon Recreation Areas near Hot Springs, Bear Butte State Park near Sturgis, and Rocky Point Recreation Area near Belle Fourche.
+AREA STATE PARKS

+Your Custer State Park entrance license is valid at all South Dakota State Parks including Angostura and Sheps Canyon Recreation Areas near Hot Springs, Bear Butte State Park near Sturgis, and Rocky Point Recreation Area near Belle Fourche.
 An additional trail pass is required for the George S. Mickelson Trail.
 There is no fee for Spearfish Canyon Nature Area.

-ANGOSTURA RECREATION AREA Located 10 miles southeast of Hot Springs, off US 18/385 605.773.2866 Angostura Reservoir is a water-lover's haven in the southern Black Hills.
-With plenty of room for boating, fishing, swimming and camping, this recreation area attracts visitors to its clear waters and natural sand beaches.
-BEAR BUTTE STATE PARK Located 6 miles northeast of Sturgis off SD 79 605.347.5240 Mato Paha or "Bear Mountain" is the Lakota name given to this site.
+ANGOSTURA RECREATION AREA

+Located 10 miles southeast of Hot Springs, off US 18/385 605.773.2866

+Angostura Reservoir is a water-lover's haven in the southern Black Hills.
+With plenty of room for boating, fishing, swimming, and camping, this recreation area attracts visitors to its clear waters and natural sand beaches.

+BEAR BUTTE STATE PARK

+Located 6 miles northeast of Sturgis off SD 79 605,347,5240

+Mato Paha or "Bear Mountain" is the Lakota name given to this site.
 The mountain is sacred to many American Indian tribes.
 A rugged two-mile hike to the summit rewards visitors with a view of four states.

-GEORGE S. MICKELSON TRAIL Runs 109 miles from Edgemont to Deadwood 605.584.3896 | Additional pass required The George S. Mickelson Trail runs through the heart of the Black Hills.
+GEORGE S. MICKELSON TRAIL

+Runs 109 miles from Edgemont to Deadwood 605.584.3896 | Additional pass required

+The George S. Mickelson Trail runs through the heart of the Black Hills.
 The trail's gentle slopes and easy access enables people of all ages and abilities to enjoy the scenery.

-ROCKY POINT RECREATION AREA Located 8 miles east of Belle Fourche off SD 212 605.773.2408 A popular fishing and boating park, Rocky Point Recreation Area is located on the 8.000-acre Belle Fourche Reservoir.
-SHEPS CANYON RECREATION AREA Located 6 miles south of Hot Springs on SD 71, 5 miles east on Sheps Canyon Road / 605.773.2866 Nestled along Sheps Canyon Bay, Sheps Canyon Campground is the newest campground on Angostura Reservoir.
+ROCKY POINT RECREATION AREA

+Located 8 miles east of Belle Fourche off SD 212 605.773.2408

+A popular fishing and boating park, Rocky Point Recreation Area is located on the 8,000-acre Belle Fourche Reservoir.

+SHEPS CANYON RECREATION AREA

+Located 6 miles south of Hot Springs on SD 71, 5 miles east on Sheps Canyon Road | 605.773.2866

+Nestled along Sheps Canyon Bay, Sheps Canyon Campground is the newest campground on Angostura Reservoir.
 It offers great access to the boat ramp and excellent shore fishing opportunities.

-SPEARFISH CANYON NATURE AREA Located 1 mile west from the Scenic Byway at Savoy on FDR 222 in Spearfish Canyon | 605.584.3896 Spearfish Canyon Nature Area is considered one of the most beautiful locations in the Black Hills.
+SPEARFISH CANYON NATURE AREA

+Located 1 mile west from the Scenic Byway at Savoy on FDR 222 in Spearfish Canyon | 605.584.3896 Spearfish Canyon Nature Area is considered one of the most beautiful locations in the Black Hills.
 The water feeding Roughlock Falls flows into Spearfish Canyon from Little Spearfish Creek.

 CUSTER STATE PARK